curityio/chatgpt-example-app/TASKS.md

 # Tasks

-## Minor

-- Fix MCP Inspector
+- Fix MCP Inspector and debug with MITM proxy
-- HAAPI license file check
+- Do a real test with BankID

 ## MCP Server

-- Tidy up environment variables
-- HAAPI utils internal v external URLs?
+- Do JWT authentication
-- Get HAAPI test working
+- Get HAAPI test working - handle developer setup aspect
-- Error handling and logging to review
+- Error handling and logging to refine

-## Reduce Curity Identity Server Configuration

-- Remove password and email authenticators

 ## GitHub Summary in Main PR